lewdry/ldblog/_posts/2026-12-26-just-checking.md

 ---
 layout: post
-title: "Just Checking: How We Look for Information in the Age of Generative AI"
+title: "Just Checking: Looking for Information in the Age of Generative AI"
 date: 2025-12-26
 description: "A review of recent research on how generative AI is reshaping information seeking behaviour, trust dynamics and verification strategies."
 tags: [generative-ai, information-seeking, trust, verification, research]